 When compared to establishing a business, liquidating one in the UAE may be a simple procedure.
 However, this is a widespread misperception because the liquidation process is complicated and takes one to three months, depending on the jurisdiction and activity.
 You must follow several legal procedures as part of the process.
 The relevant government agencies in the UAE should be notified of your firm’s dissolution, and permits should be revoked.

 Why is the Submission of the Liquidator’s Report to the Licensing Authorities necessary?

 The authorities demand a Company liquidation audit report in the UAE before the trading license is revoked.
 The Company’s debts and assets are stated in a liquidation audit report.
-The Liquidator must be given access to all financial information.
+The Company Liquidator must be given access to all financial information.

 The Licensing Authority receives a declaration letter from the Liquidator and the partners in this process.
 It guarantees that any party raises no objections within the grace period.
 The next step is to Obtain appropriate government permits and cancel the company formation card at the Ministry of Human Resources and Emiratisation.
 The visas of the Company’s foreign partners must also be terminated at the relevant General Directorate of Residency & Foreigners Affairs.
 To gain clearance for cancellation, all documentation must be presented, together with a charge set by the Licensing Authority.

 Steps to Take Before Liquidating a Company in the UAE